Phenomenological quantum mechanics: I. Phenomenology of quantum observables: Phenomenology of sequential measurement experiments

 \subsection{Quantum coarse-grained measurements}

-The first phenomenological observation concerns a relation between probability distributions $P^{\bm{F}_n}_{\bm{t}_n}:\Omega(\bm F_n)\to[0,1]$ describing sequences of different lengths: \begin{observation}[Causality] When a probability distribution describing the sequential measurement is marginalized over the latest entry in the sequence, one obtains the distribution corresponding to the shorter time sequence,
+\begin{observation}[Inconsistency] When a probability distribution describing the sequential measurement is marginalized over the readouts mid-sequence, it does \textit{not} generally result in a distribution for a shorter sequence:

-\end{observation} The follow-up conclusion is that, in general, this property does \textit{not} extend to any other entry in the sequence: \begin{observation}[Inconsistency] The marginalization over the readouts mid-sequence does not generally result in a distribution for a shorter sequence:

-\end{observation} In terms of the mathematical theory of probability, this means that the family of distributions $P^F_{\bm{t}_n}$ \textit{violates} the Kolmogorov consistency condition.
-Consequently, the standard Kolmogorov extension theorem does not apply here, and the probabilities $P^F_{\bm{t}_n}$ cannot be considered as discrete-time restrictions of a \textit{master measure} $\mathcal{P}[f][\mathcal{D}f]$ on the space of trajectories $t\mapsto f(t)\in\Omega(F)$~\cite{Kolmogorov,Szankowski_Quantum24,Lonigro_Quantum24}, i.e., in general

-Physically, this means that, in general, a sequence of outcomes obtained by measuring quantum system \textit{cannot} be interpreted as a sampling of the trajectory traced over time by the system's observable.
-This is the point where quantum and classical physics fundamentally diverge: in classical theories the Kolmogorov consistency is one of the defining assumptions, and the trajectory picture of physical quantities is a given.
+\separator \end{observation} The implication is that the multi-time distributions describing measurements of quantum observables \textit{violate} the consistency condition~\eqref{eq:consistency}.
+Consequently, observation~\ref{obs:inconsistency} confirms that quantum systems must be described with a non-classical theory, because the formal description of measurements is incompatible with the classical trajectory picture.
+Physically, this means that, in general, a sequence of outcomes obtained by measuring a quantum system \textit{cannot} be interpreted as a sampling of the trajectory traced over time by the system's observable.

-The most salient consequence of the classical trajectory picture in regards to sequential measurements is that, at each instant of time, all classical observables have definite values---the corresponding trajectories unravel in time simultaneously.
-This statement is equivalent to the assumption that, in classical theories, all measurements are described by distributions satisfying Kolmogorv consistency condition.
-Consequently, for each observable, there exists a master measure on the space of trajectories describing its dynamics.
-Therefore, for every classical system, one can treat all mutually independent observables as components of a single vector trajectory---the \textit{elementary} observable.
-In that case, the trajectory representing any other observable must be a function of the trajectory of the elementary observable, and thus, the probability distribution describing its measurements has the form